Boundary Estimates for the Monge-Amp\`ere Equation in the Polygons with Guillemin Boundary Conditions: Introduction

-has a unique solution $u \in C^{\infty} \left(\overline{\Omega}\right)$ provided that $0 <c\leq f \in C^{\infty}\left(\overline{\Omega}\right)$, for some $c>0$.
-As part of their proof, they obtain an a priori estimate for any integer $k \geq 2$ and $\alpha \in (0,1)$.
-The main part of their proof is to bound $D^2u$ up to the boundary.
-It is easy to see from the boundary condition and the uniform convexity of $\Omega$ that tangential second derivatives are bounded.
-Therefore, using the equation, it suffices to bound the mixed second derivatives.
-In order to do that, they differentiate the equation once and use some delicate barrier functions to bound the mixed derivative.
-Thus, the equation is uniformly elliptic up to the boundary.
-To obtain higher regularity, one can appeal to the classical Schauder estimate once the uniform ellipticity of $u$ is established.
-Later, in \cite{zbMATH00870152}, it was observed by Wang that the Lipschitz continuity of $f$ is sufficient to estimate the second derivatives up to the boundary.
-However, if $f$ is merely H\"older continuous, estimating the second derivatives up to the boundary is much more subtle.
-This problem remained open for about two decades until the work of Trudinger and Wang, \cite{zbMATH05578708}.
-They use localization techniques to control the shapes of sections at the boundary.
-By employing a complex argument they prove that $u \in C^{2,\alpha}\left(\overline{\Omega}\right)$ if $0< c\leq f \in C^{0,\alpha}\left(\overline{\Omega}\right)$.
-In \cite{zbMATH06168117}, Savin relaxes the uniform convexity of the boundary and replaces it with a quadratic separation condition.
+for every integer $k\ge 2$ and $\alpha\in(0,1)$.
+A central step in their proof is to bound $D^2u$ up to the boundary.
+Owing to the boundary condition and the uniform convexity of $\Omega$, the tangential second derivatives are easily controlled; the equation then reduces the problem to estimating the mixed second derivatives.
+To accomplish this, they differentiate the equation once and construct delicate barrier functions to control the mixed terms.
+In this way, they establish uniform ellipticity up to the boundary.
+Higher regularity then follows from the classical Schauder theory.

+Later, Wang observes in \cite{zbMATH00870152} that Lipschitz continuity of $f$ is sufficient to bound the second derivatives up to the boundary.
+If, however, $f$ is only Hölder continuous, the boundary regularity problem becomes substantially more subtle.
+This question remained open for nearly two decades until the work of Trudinger and Wang \cite{zbMATH05578708}, who used localization techniques to control the geometry of boundary sections.
+By means of a sophisticated argument, they prove that $u\in C^{2,\alpha}(\overline{\Omega})$ whenever $0<c\le f\in C^{0,\alpha}(\overline{\Omega})$.
+In \cite{zbMATH06168117}, Savin further weakens the geometric assumptions by replacing uniform convexity of the boundary with a quadratic separation condition.

-Two main new issues arise when dealing with equation \eqref{MA-0000}.
-The first issue is that the polygon $P $ is neither smooth nor uniformly convex.
-As a consequence, we do not have an a priori estimate on the gradient of $u$ in contrast to the case of a smooth uniformly convex domain.
-However, Rubin shows that the solution is H\"older continuous up to the boundary where the H\"older exponent depends on $P$ (see for example \cite{han2025globalc1alpharegularitymongeampere} and the references therein for recent progress).
-The second issue is the singularity of the equation near the boundary, particularly the fact that the gradient of the solution blows up near the boundary.
+Two main difficulties arise in the study of \eqref{MA-0000}.
+First, the polygon $P$ is neither smooth nor uniformly convex.
+Consequently, unlike in the smooth uniformly convex setting, one does not have an \textit{a priori} gradient bound for $u$.
+Nevertheless, Rubin showed that the solution is Hölder continuous up to the boundary, with Hölder exponent depending on $P$; see, for instance, \cite{han2025globalc1alpharegularitymongeampere} and the references therein for recent developments.
+Second, the equation itself is singular near the boundary, and in particular the gradient of the solution blows up as one approaches $\partial P$.